OfficeDev/TrainingContent/O3656/O3656-3 Deep dive into SharePoint Lists with REST APIs/Lab.md

    Finally click the **Delete First Sample CEO** link to remove the dummy CEO.

 > **NOTE** When running this sample, it assumes specific data is present.
-If you want to rerun the sample, make sure you either retract the app or delete the app form your test site so the next time you run it, the list is recreated with the initial sample data.
+If you want to rerun the sample, make sure you either retract the Add-in or delete the Add-in form your test site so the next time you run it, the list is recreated with the initial sample data.

 Congratulations!
-You've created a project that uses ASP.NET MVC and server-side code to call the SharePoint 2013 REST API!
+You've created a project that uses ASP.NET MVC and server-side code to call the SharePoint 2015 REST API!